oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 Kubernetes supports hybrid or multi-cloud deployments.
 It provides portability and flexibility, allowing consistent management of applications across different environments, whether on-premises or across multiple cloud providers...
 Run the applications in the Cloud with the database on-premises, the options are endless.

-## Task 3: Explore Kubernetes Components
+## Task 3: Kubernetes Infrastructure

+At the heart of Kubernetes (K8s) is the cluster, it forms the core infrastructure where the Microservices are deployed, managed, and monitored.
+Understanding the infrastructure and components of the Kubernetes (K8s) cluster is essential for providing the best Oracle database support to the Microservices running within it, which may include the Oracle database itself.

+### *Worldwide Trailblazers* - Kubernetes Cluster

-Kubernetes appears to be a promising solution for addressing the infrastructure challenges faced by Query Brews.
-Although you may have never been exposed to Kubernetes, as an experienced Oracle DBA with knowledge of Oracle Real Application Clusters (**RAC**), you can leverage your familiarity with the concepts of distributed computing environments.
-Drawing parallels between the two clustering technologies can help flatten the learning curve and ease the transition to Kubernetes.
+Even though you may have never been exposed to Kubernetes, as an experienced Oracle DBA with knowledge of Oracle Real Application Clusters (**RAC**), you can leverage your familiarity RAC and Grid Infrastructure to comprehend the Kubernetes infrastructure.
+As Query Brews begins its transition to the Kubernetes environment, you embark on a journey to grasp the essential components of a Kubernetes cluster.

 Lets see how Kubernetes (**K8s**) Compares to an Oracle RAC running on Grid Infrastructure (**GI**).